 [Herod] “gave orders to kill all the boys in Bethlehem and its vicinity who were two years old or under, in accordance with the time he had learned from the Magi.”

 The divine child must outlive the murderous instincts of the superego.
 Our soul must survive the murderous rage of the envious tyrant who seems to rule the inner world.
-The murderous superego does not believe in the potential of our own soul.
+The murderous superego does not believe in the potential of the Self.
 He does not trust in the good, in the enduring.
-He cannot see the soul’s potential: the child of the divine mother and father.
 It is our spiritual labor to protect the child.
 To be like Joseph, listening to the angels, protecting the child.